s-batish/hidden-gems/README.md

 ## Business Model
 ### SEO
+#### Keywords
+ - Keyword research has been carried out to find the most relevant short-tail and long-tail keywords for this website.
+ - First a list of all possible keywords were written down, then, using Google search, this list was refined to only include the words that had the most relevance and authority.
+ - [Wordtracker](www.wordtracker.com) was then also used to ensure the chosen keywords had a high enough volume but not too much competition.
+ - These keywords have been included in the keywords meta tag in the base.html template.
+#### Sitemap and robots.txt
+- A sitemap.xml file was created in the root directory using [xml-sitemaps.com](xml-sitemaps.com) to ensure that search engines will crawl every essential page on the site.
+- A robots.txt file was also created in the root directory to inform search engines where they are not permitted to go on the website, such as accounts, admin and profiles.
 ### Marketing
 #### Social Media Marketing
 - A Facebook page has been created for Hidden Gems to enable the store to benefit from organic social media marketing.